-- Adults—At first, 50 milligrams (mg) once a day, at bedtime.
-Your doctor may increase your dose if needed.
-However, the dose usually is not more than 300 mg per day.
-If your daily dose is higher than 100 mg, your doctor may want you to take it in two divided doses.
+- Adults—At first, 50 milligrams (mg) once a day at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 300 mg per day.
+If your daily dose is higher than 100 mg, your doctor may want you to take it in 2 divided doses.

 - Children 8 to 17 years of age—At first, 25 mg once a day at bedtime.
-Your doctor may increase your dose if needed.
-However, the dose usually is not more than 200 mg per day.
-If your daily dose is higher than 50 mg, your doctor may want you to take it in two divided doses.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 200 mg or 300 mg per day based on age.
+If your daily dose is higher than 50 mg, your doctor may want you to take it in 2 divided doses.

 - Children younger than 8 years of age—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.